-

 - (transitive) To portray visually; to delineate

-- a picture can be represented in a landscape.
+a landscape can be represented in a picture.

 - (transitive) To portray by mimicry or acting; to act the part or character of